Gallopsled/pwntools/docs/source/install.rst

 Released Version
 -----------------

-pwntools is available as a ``pip`` package for both Python2 and Python3.
+pwntools is available as a ``pip`` package for Python3.
+Version v5.0.0 requires Python3.10 or later.

 Python3
 ^^^^^^^